 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UA, approximately 43% of students took out student loans averaging $9,657 a year.
 That adds up to $38,628 over four years for those students.

 The student loan default rate at UA is 5.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do UA Graduates Make?students who graduate with a bachelor's degree recipients from UA make around $44,500 per year during the early years of their employment.
-This is good news for future UA graduates since it is 12% more than the average college graduate's salary of $39,802 per year.
+That's great news for UA students since it is 12% more than the average college graduate's salary of $39,802 per year.